jmcpeak/jquery-widget/README.md

 The only thing required to use the directive is the config attribute.
 This is a factory object with all the settings unique to this widget.
-You will define the name of the widget, the events and any options you want to use as attributes here
+You will define the name of the widget, the events and any options you want to use as attributes here:
 `<div jquery-widget config="sliderConfig" ng-model="model.slider"></div>`

 ```javascript